agro23/drcryptoid/README.md

 There will be two levels of user for this site: Administrator and Reader.

 **READER**
-* A Reader can see detailed article headlines and a lead paragraph sample about crypto currencies, read them, and open a window linking to them on their host.
+* A Reader can see detailed article headlines and a lead paragraph sample about crypto currencies, read them, and open a window linking to the original on their host.

 * A Reader can see blog article post headlines and a lead paragraph sample on the top pages

-* A Reader can click on an article and that article will expand on the page to be read and then optionally closed
+* A Reader can click on an article and that article will expand on the page to be read and then optionally closed (can it scroll?)

 * A Reader can search the site's articles for keywords